February 29, 2024

 Women: A pantsuit or business-appropriate dress is recommended.
 Avoid revealing or flashy clothing, opting for conservative colors and simple accessories.

-• Understanding cultural norms and adhering to courtroom decorum is essential to show respect for the legal system.
+Understanding cultural norms and adhering to courtroom decorum is essential to show respect for the legal system.
+For business owners, especially those accustomed to less formal environments, aligning attire with courtroom expectations is crucial for credibility.

 In conclusion, dressing appropriately for court as a defendant is not just about style but about conveying respect for the legal process and creating a positive impression.
 By following these guidelines on what to wear to court, defendants can present themselves in a manner that reflects their seriousness and commitment to the legal proceedings.